-Therefore being-in-the-world is the first category of reality or fundamental category or ontological category.
+Therefore being-in-the-world is the first category of reality or fundamental category, or ontological category.
 There is only one ontological category that makes it possible for anthropological and pedagogical categories to have ontological status.

-- ii) answering the following questions indicate the relation: - a) On what basis are the ways of being human possible that can be used as anthropological categories?
+- ii) answering the following questions indicated the relation: - a) On what basis are the ways of being human possible which can be used as anthropological categories?

-On the basis of a person's being-in-the-world.
+Because of a person's being-in-the-world.

-b) On what basis are the educative activities possible that can be used as pedagogical categories?
+b) On what basis are the educative activities possible. which can be used as pedagogical categories?

-On the basis of a person's authentic human ways of being-in-the-world.
+Because of a person's authentic human ways of being-in-the-world.